Save over $200 on 12 bottles!

 Last year, the 2023 Cosa Obra Rosé of Pinot Noir took home a Gold Medal at the 2025 San Francisco Chronicle Wine Competition.
 Since then, it has been a staple in our personal rotations—but today, we are down to the final few cases in the warehouse.

-If you’ve been looking for a sophisticated, bone-dry Rosé to anchor your spring hosting, this is it.
+If you’ve been looking for a sophisticated, bone-dry Rosé to anchor your summer hosting, this is it.

 Why we love this bottle